-BTEC Technical Award in Health and Social Care Level 2 https://qualifications.pearson.com/content/dam/pdf/btec-tec-awards/health-and-social-care/2017/specification-and-sample-assessments/tech-award-HSC-spec.pdf
+BTEC Technical Award in Health and Social Care Level 2 https://qualifications.pearson.com/en/qualifications/btec-tech-awards/ health-and-social-care-2022.html

 You will develop the knowledge and understanding required in the health and social care sectors.
 If you are interested in working in this area when you leave education, and are interested in a career working with people, then this course will interest you.
 There will be practical aspects as well as written tasks, outside speakers will come in and contribute to your learning, and you may have the opportunity to work alongside professional health carers during the course.